RafaDD/TS_test/README.md

 to process data.
 We simply used average value to replace ```NaN``` values in this process.

 ## Step 2
 Train the data with a specific model, you may explore different model structures by modify the corresponding control file.
-In this respository, DLinear is supported.
+In this repository, DLinear is supported.

 Run command
 ```bash